-- Microsoft, Windows, Edge, Internet Explorer are either registered trademarks or trademarks of Microsoft Corporation in the USA and other countries. - Java and other trademarks that contain "Java" are the registered trademarks of Oracle Corporation or its related companies. - Google Chrome is trademarks or registered trademarks of Google LLC.
+- Microsoft, Windows, Edge, Internet Explorer are either registered trademarks or trademarks of Microsoft Corporation in the USA and other countries. - ODVA and EtherNet/IP are trademarks of the ODVA. - Java and other trademarks that contain "Java" are the registered trademarks of Oracle Corporation or its related companies. - Google Chrome is trademarks or registered trademarks of Google LLC.